 Vacation leave credit may be carried from one year to the next.
-Provided however, that the maximum amount of vacation time which may be accumulated shall be an amount equal to one and one-half $(1\frac{1}{2})$ times the amount of vacation time which can be earned in any one (1) year.
+Provided however, that the maximum amount of vacation time which may be accumulated shall be an amount equal to one and one-half (11⁄2) times the amount of vacation time which can be earned in any one (1) year.

-It is the general policy not to reimburse individuals for accrual of vacation time beyond their eligible amount.
-Payment for excessive accruals which cannot be taken as time off may only be paid with substantive reason at the request of the department head and approval of the City Administrator.
 Vacation leave shall not accrue while the employee is absent from work without pay or is receiving benefits from a retirement system, long-term disability insurance, or Workers' Compensation.